apache/usergrid-nodejs/README.md

 ## Usage

-_Note: This section is a work in progress.
-In its current release candidate state, this SDK is only recommended for developers familiar with Usergrid, Node.js, and preferably Mocha tests, and is not recommended for production applications.
-For more advance and comprehensive usage, see `/tests`._
+_**Note:** This section is a work in progress.
+In its current release candidate state, this SDK is only recommended for developers familiar with Usergrid, Node.js, and ideally Mocha tests.
+It is not recommended for production applications.
+For additional advanced/comprehensive usage, see `/tests`._

 ### Initialization